-- (iv) Notice of Appeal.
-The time for filing a notice of appeal will begin to run anew from: - (A) the day the court enters the reconsidered decision; or - (B) when the underlying order has been deemed affirmed as provided in subdivision (b)(1)(ii)(B), the 121st day after the motion for reconsideration was expressly granted. - (2) Reconsideration Denied.
-When the court denies the motion for reconsideration within 30 days, the time for filing a notice of appeal will run as if a party had never presented the motion for reconsideration to the court. - \ \ \ The preceding text replaces subdivisions (b) (e) entirely \ \ \
+- (B) if the court does not enter a reconsidered decision within 120 days, the underlying order shall be deemed affirmed. - (iv) Notice of Appeal.
+The time for filing a notice of appeal will begin to run anew from: - (A) the day the court enters the reconsidered decision; or - (B) the 121st day after the motion for reconsideration was granted, when the underlying order has been deemed affirmed as provided in subdivision (b)(1)(iii)(B). - (2) Reconsideration Denied.
+If the court denies the motion for reconsideration within the underlying order's 30-day appeal period, the time for filing a notice of appeal will run as if the motion for reconsideration had never been presented to the court. - The preceding text replaces subdivisions (b) (e) entirely